-Business leaders have to keep their egos in check if they want to create cultures that encourage workers to be transparent and tell the truth, writes Dana Theus.
-A recent survey found that four out of five workers had been penalized for telling the truth, with 70% blaming their bosses' swollen egos.
+Business leaders need to keep their egos in check if they want to create cultures that encourage workers to be transparent and tell the truth, writes Dana Theus.
+A recent survey found that four out of five workers had at some point been penalized for telling the truth, with 70% blaming their boss' swollen ego for the incident.
 So what? you ask.
-Surveyed companies whose employees were afraid to speak their minds had 5.8% lower shareholder returns than those where people felt safe to share their thoughts.
+Surveyed companies where employees were scared to speak their minds had 5.8% lower total shareholder return than those where people felt safe to share their thoughts.